 “Diogenes will know.”
 “Not enough.”
 The cryptic notes Nikolai left in the margin of a top secret document take Jack from Moscow to the Cosmodrome itself, halfway across the continent, to investigate the Soviet Space Program from within.

-Four months after the world learned the truth of the Soviet Moon landing, Jack returned to The Friday Review following his leave of absence to file one last report amid growing global conflict.
+Four months after the world learned the truth of the Soviet Moon landing, Jack returns to The Friday Review following his leave of absence to file one last report amid growing global conflict.

 Pieces of a puzzle

 Jacob and Nikolai have been pen pals for years.
 Despite working in competing space programs and living half a world away from one other, they find kinship in correspondence.

 But when pressure comes down from high ranking Soviet officials, mistakes become commonplace.
 People begin disappearing mysteriously and Nikolai suspects something sinister.
 Now it is your job to uncover the truth . . . a truth hidden in the very messages you possess.